melaniemilligan/alfonso-rojas-alvarez/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Public Policy and Statistics
+    - course: Ph.D. in Public Policy and Statistics, 2022
     - course: M.S. in Statistics
       institution: The University of Texas at Austin
       year: 2022